bismuthfoundation/Bismuth-FAQ/Install/Ubuntu_18.04_Install.md

 - `pip3 install -r requirements-node.txt`
 - `clear` because it broke my terminal

+*Note*: On some vps, we get an error there, setuptools related.
+Just do `pip3 install setuptools` and do the pip3 install -r ... again

 ## Run in a screen

 - `screen -S BIS_NODE`